-In the Public Archives of Canada at Ottawa a very extensive collection of transcripts has been assembled comprising all the more important official documents relating to Acadia.
-A full description of most of the series can be obtained from David W. Parker's Guide to the Documents in the Manuscript Room at the Public Archives of Canada, vol. i (Ottawa, 1914).
+In the Public Archives of Canada at Ottawa a very extensive collection of transcripts has been assembled comprising all the more important official documents relating to Acadia. description of most of the series can be obtained from David W. Parker's Guide to the Documents in the Manuscript Room at the Public Archives of Canada, vol. i (Ottawa, 1914).
 The series known as Nova Scotia State Papers is divided into several sub-series: A. Correspondence from 1603 onwards, made up chiefly of transcripts from the Papers of the Secretary of State and of the Board of Trade at the Public Record Office, but including some from the British Museum and elsewhere (a calendar is to be found in the Report on Canadian Archives for 1894); B. Minutes of the Executive Council of Nova Scotia, 1720-1785; E. Instructions to Governors, 1708 onwards.
-The Archives also possess transcripts of the French Archives des Colonies, Series B, down to 1746, Series C11 and parts of Series F and G, and of many documents of the Ministère des Affaires Etrangères, of the Archives de la Marine, Series B, and of the Bibliothèque Nationale (among the latter being the Mémoire instructif de la conduite du Sr. de la Tour).
-Also transcripts of the Pichon Papers, of much of BIBLIOGRAPHICAL NOTE 171 the C.O.
+The Archives also possess transcripts of the French Archives des Colonies.
+Series B, down to 1746.
+Series C11 and parts of Series F and G, and of many documents of the Ministère des Affaires Etrangères, of the Archives de la Marine, Series B, and of the Bibliothèque Nationale (among the latter being the Mémoire instructif de la conduite du Sr. de la Tour).
+Also transcripts of the Pichon Papers, of much of the C.O.
 5 Series for this period in the Public Record Office, London; of Vetch's Letter Book, the Brown Collection and other sources in the British Museum; and of parts of the Parkman Papers, and other records regarding the exiled Acadians in the Massachusetts Archives.

+INDEX

-INDEX Abnakis, the, 2, 27.
+Abnakis, the, 2, 27.
 See Indians.

-Acadia, geographical position of, I-2; origin of name, In.; first French settlements in, 3-8, Io, I3; taken by the English, 7, 8-9, I2, I7-19; restored to France, 9, Io, I3, I7-19; in I7IO, I4-16; the struggle between France and Britain for, 7-IO, I2, I3, I7-21, 89; finally surrendered to Britain, 2I-7.
+Acadia, geographical position of, 1-2; origin of name, 1n.; first French settlements in, 3-8, 10, 13; taken by the English, 7, 8-9, 12, 17-19; restored to France, 9, 10, 13, 17-19; in 1710, 14-16; the struggle between France and Britain for, 7-10, 12, 13, 17-21, 89; finally surrendered to Britain, 21-7.
 See Acadians, Nova Scotia.